fuzhufozhu/ali_lot/intl.en-US/User Guide/Accounts and logon/Resource Access Management (RAM)/Advanced guide to STS.md

 # Advanced guide to STS {#concept_axc_sw4_tdb .concept}

 Security Token Service \(STS\) enables more strict permission management than Resource Access Management \(RAM\).
-Using STS to implement resource access control involves a complicated authorization process.
-You can use STS to grant RAM users temporary permissions to access resources.
+Using STS to implement resource access control involves a complicated authorization process.You can use STS to grant RAM users temporary permissions to access resources.

 RAM users and the permissions granted to RAM users have long-term validity.
 You need to manually delete a RAM user or revoke permissions from RAM users.
 After the account information of a RAM user has been leaked, if you fail to timely delete this user or revoke related permissions, your Alibaba Cloud resources and important information may be compromised.
 Therefore, we recommend that you use STS to manage key permissions or permissions that do not require long-term validity.

 ![](images/5054_en-US.jpg "Process for granting temporary permissions to RAM users.")